Gopher Gang: One Lung Curran and decline

 In the early 1910s the Gophers were led by One Lung Curran who was notorious for his attacks on lone patrolmen.
 Although most police rarely patrolled Hell's Kitchen, and only then in large groups, Curran often stole officers' uniforms and, after taking them back to his girlfriend for alterations, would wear the stolen clothes around the neighborhood.
 This encouraged other gang members to steal uniforms for themselves, becoming a sort of trend among the prominent gang members.

 The gang began employing younger apprentice gang members such as the Baby Gophers and other gangs subordinate to the Gophers.
 These included the Parlor Mob, the Gorillas, and the Rhodes Gang as well as a female gang known as the "Lady Gophers", led by Battle Annie.
 The Battle Row Ladies Social and Athletic Club, as they were officially called, acted as reserve members of several hundred women for the Gophers in territorial disputes against rival gangs and as strikebreakers during the next decade.
 With the death of One Lung Curran in 1917, the gang declined in power, breaking up after most of the gang leaders were arrested by the end of the year.

 Popular culture

 The 2002 film Gangs of New York directed by Martin Scorsese provided a fictionalized history of the Civil War-era origin of the competing Irish immigrant crime crews which dominated Five Points.
 The film explains the social tradition of enduring, if not actually shielding, Irish gangs in Manhattan's Irish-American neighborhoods.

+The gang features prominently in Clive Cussler's 2010 novel The Spy.